sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/rule_validator.md

 ### Linux and MacOS Considerations

-Under Linux and MacOS ensure the `sp-rv` script has execute privileges, by executing the `chmod` command on the `sp-rv` script:
+Under Linux and MacOS ensure the `sp-rv` script has execute privileges.
+To do so, execute the `chmod` command on the `sp-rv` script:

 ```bash
 chmod +x sp-rv
 ```

-## Running the Rule Validator
+## Run the Rule Validator

-To run the validator with standard reporting, simply invoke the following command.
+To run the validator with standard reporting, invoke this command:

 ```bash
 sp-rv --file {path or file name}
 ```

-This will automatically validate all XML files in the path or a specific file name.
+This automatically validates all XML files in the path or a specific file name.
 To automatically include all nested sub-directories in the validation, include the `--recursive` flag.

 ```bash
 sp-rv --file "~/path-to-rules" --recursive
 ```

 :::info
-If you provide a specific file name, then the `--recursive` flag parameter is ignored; the recursive evaluation will only be conducted if the filePath parameter is null or a directory.
+If you provide a specific file name, then the `--recursive` flag parameter is ignored - the validator will only conduct the recursive evaluation if the filePath parameter is null or a directory.
 :::

 ### Watch Option